flolilo/pyranoid_copy/README.rst

 Contribution
 ============

-You do not even need to be have an GitHub account to report issues - simply mail to `pyranoid_copy@fire.fundersclub.com <mailto:pyranoid_copy@fire.fundersclub.com>`_.
+You do not even need to be have a GitHub account to report issues - simply mail to `pyranoid_copy@fire.fundersclub.com <mailto:pyranoid_copy@fire.fundersclub.com>`_.
 (It will *not* publish your mail address or name!)